andrivet/ADVi3pp/README.md

 ADVi3++ LCD Panels are licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.

 **IMPORTANT**: If you want to use these panels (or modified versions of them) for **commercial purposes**, [please contact me](https://community.advi3pp.com/u/andrivet).

-The sources of the LCD panels are:

-* The [Sketch](https://www.sketch.com) file provided in the repository of ADVi3++ under `LCD-Panel/Masters`
-* The files provided under `LCD-Panel/DGUS-root` for DGUS SDK 5.1

-Those are the "true" sources, in the sense that everything is generated from them.
-However, for convenience, I have also included under `LCD-Panel/DGUS-root` bitmaps (.BMP) generated from the Sketch file.

 ## ADVi3++ User Manual